 Andrew and I have been on the 21DSD for two weeks and 2 days, and I think our greatest accomplishment thus far (and possibly on any 21DSD we’ve done, for that matter) is these fried chicken tenders, and the waffles and gravy served along with them.

 All the credit for the incredible waffles goes to Brittany Angell.
-Find the recipe via her blog here.
-And while you’re there, check out all of her other wonderful recipes.
-She does so much for the paleo, gluten-free, and other allergen-friendly and food intolerance communities in terms of bringing baked goods back into the kitchen.
-Thank you, Brittany!
+Find the recipe on page 144 of her book, Every Last Crumb: Paleo Bread and Beyond.
+She’s created so many wonderful recipes for the paleo, gluten-free, and other allergen-friendly and food intolerance communities.
+Thanks for helping us bring baked goods back into the kitchen, Brittany!

 The recipe below is just for the fried chicken.
 The gravy recipe isn’t so much a recipe as it is taking the drippings that were left from the pan after frying the chicken, deglazing the pan with a bit of chicken broth, and blending it all together with a few tablespoons of sour cream for thickening and creaminess.
 We adjusted the salt and pepper of the gravy, to taste.
 Easy-peasy.